pantheon-systems/documentation/source/content/guides/decoupled/wp-gatsby-frontend-starters/05-robots-indexing.md

 ## Robots.txt File

 A `robots.txt` file instructs search engine crawlers on which URLs and files can be accessed on your domain.
-This allows you to prevent crawling and indexing of specified areas of your website.
+This allows you to prevent crawling and indexing to specified areas of your website.

 ## Install and Configure the Gatsby robots.txt Plugin